By Tim Falk

 Finally, keep a close eye on your dog throughout the hike to check how they’re going.
 Dogs can be quite adept at hiding the fact that they’re not feeling their best, so you’ll need to monitor them carefully.

+How long is too long for a dog to hike?
+How much exercise do dogs need?
+The answer varies from one dog to the next, so it's important that you recognize your dog's limits.
 Look for any signs your dog may be struggling with the pace or distance, such as dropping their pace, panting excessively, limping, or even lying down.
 If you think your dog needs a rest, stop and give them plenty of time to recover, only moving on again when you’re certain they’re ready.